tinacms/tina-cloud-starter/README.md

 Moving typescript from 5.6.3 to 5.8.3 is only a minor version increase, and is least likely to cause issues.

-### 5. Known i18n Issues
+## i18n Issues

-- this has only received limited testing - known issues will be listed in the Issues section
-- if you find an internationalization bug please report it [here](https://github.com/liawagner/tina-cloud-starter-intl/issues).
+- if you find an internationalization bug please report it [here](https://github.com/liawagner/tina-cloud-starter-intl/issues)

 ---